marco3211/shopping-app/README.md

 # Application Overview

 This React application is built using Vite, a tool which provides fast development and hot module replacement (HMR) capabilities.
-The app is leveraging key technologies and configurations to enhance its development effeciency and long-term maintainance.
+The app is leveraging key technologies and configurations to enhance its development effeciency and long-term maintenance.

 ## Key Technologies and Configurations